GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ### Add Spinnaker account for GAE

-This script grants the Spinnaker deployment's Google Service Account the required IAM GAE roles in the managed project.
+This script grants the Spinnaker deployment's Google Service Account the required IAM GAE roles in the GCP project within which you wish to manage GAE resources.

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/add_gae_account.sh